 The course is suitable for woodwind (including recorders) and string players, and also players of more unusual instruments eg bagpipes, hurdy gurdy & nyckelharpa.
 Please let us know your instruments when booking your place, and we can check with Piva if you’re unsure!
 Participants should be competent on their instruments and have a reasonable sight reading ability.
-Music will be available to download beforehand.

 The members of Piva have wide and diverse musical backgrounds and between them they have experience in playing renaissance, jazz, classical, baroque, folk and roots music.
 They bring all of these diverse musical influences together and fuse them with their knowledge of renaissance music and instruments.

 - Eric Moulder – Renaissance woodwinds (curtal, shawm, rauschpfeife, crumhorn, recorder)

 - Tony Millyard – Hurdy gurdy and Renaissance woodwind